Kean University: Livingston, Hamilton, and the American Revolution

-The building of the estate on which Kean University is situated was begun in 1760, when lawyer William Livingston, who would become New Jersey's first elected governor (on August 31, 1776) and a Revolutionary War patriot and signer of the United States Constitution, bought 120 acre in then-Connecticut Farms and Elizabethtown, New Jersey, across the river from his New York home, in hopes of establishing a country residence.
+The building of the estate on which Kean University is situated was begun in 1760, when lawyer William Livingston, who would become New Jersey's first elected governor on August 31, 1776, and a Revolutionary War patriot and signer of the United States Constitution, bought 120 acre in then-Connecticut Farms and Elizabethtown, across the Hudson River from his New York City home, in hopes of establishing a country residence.
 By 1772, extensive grounds, gardens, and orchards had been developed and a 14-room Georgian-style house had been built under the supervision of Livingston.
-In its first year of occupancy the new house, christened Liberty Hall, was resided in by Livingston and Alexander Hamilton.
+In its first year of occupancy the new house, christened Liberty Hall, was the residence of both Livingston and Alexander Hamilton.
 In 1773, Livingston moved to the home with his wife, Susannah French of New Brunswick, and their children, full-time.

-Liberty Hall suffered damage from the Revolutionary War by both British and American troops, the property having been central to the major Revolutionary development, the Battle of Connecticut Farms.
+Liberty Hall experienced damage from the Revolutionary War by both British and American forces, and the property featured prominently in the Revolutionary War's Battle of Connecticut Farms.
 The property was restored and Livingston continued to maintain the gardens and grounds as governor until his 1790 death.
 The estate passed to Livingston's son, future Associate Justice of the United States Supreme Court Henry Brockholst Livingston.
-In 1798, the house was sold to George Belasise, Lord Bolingbroke and his wife Isabella.
+In 1798, the house was sold to George Richard Belasise, also known as Lord Bolingbroke, and his wife Isabella.
 The new owners established an English boxwood maze that still stands today and made extensive additions to the principal outbuildings of the property, established or improved a large hot house, and developed the gardens, introducing rare shrubs and trees to the grounds, and possibly laying out the grounds west of the mansion.